accimeesterlin/deltamavericks/README.md

 Once you have Node.js installed on your computer Navigate to the working directory and do the following in your terminal

+Before you proceed, make sure you fork the repo

 ###### Step 1
 > npm install